Summary of Product Characteristics Updated 15-Oct-2019 | SANOFI

 Titration and maintenance

-Serum phosphorus levels must be monitored and the dose of sevelamer carbonate titrated by 0.8 g three times per day (2.4 g/day) increments every 2-4 weeks until an acceptable serum phosphorus level is reached, with regular monitoring thereafter.
+For adult patients, serum phosphorus must be monitored and the dose of sevelamer carbonate titrated by 0.8 g three times per day (2.4 g/day) increments every 2-4 weeks until an acceptable serum phosphorus level is reached, with regular monitoring thereafter.

 Patients taking sevelamer carbonate should adhere to their prescribed diets.

 No dosage adjustment is necessary in the elderly population.

 No studies have been performed in patients with hepatic impairment.